needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

 All other subsystems depend on session but, unlike session, failure to initialize or start will not cause the whole provider to fail.

-## Editor Remoting
+## Remoting

+Remoting allows you to connect to a HoloLens 2 device running the "Holographic Remoting Player" to serve as the head mounted display for your application.

+# Editor

+For Play in Editor remoting support, the Emulation Window is the fastest option.
+It can be opened using the menu item **Window** -> **XR** -> **Windows XR Plugin Remoting**.
+A manual connection can also be established in the editor by using the method described in the [Runtime](#Runtime) section below.

+With the Emulation Window open, select the Emulation Mode "Remote to Device".
+You can use this window to set the emulation mode, device name to attach to, and the remaining settings.
+A connection attempt will automatically be made when entering play mode and the connection will be automatically closed when you exit play mode.
+The "Connection Status" will automatically update during the connection process.

 ![Emulation Window for Editor Remoting](images/EmulationWindow.png)

-Remoting allows you to use a HoloLens 2 device with the Editor or a Standalone UWP application.
-You must connect to the HoloLens 2 using the Holographic Remoting Player application on device.
-For Play in Editor support, you must make sure you connect to the remote device using the Remoting UI before entering play mode.
-For application support, you must make sure to connect to the device using the scripting API before you start the Windows Mixed Reality XR Plug-in.

 * __Emulation Mode__ - Toggle what mode of emulation you are targeting.